Spuriosity1/Spuriosity1.github.io/_posts/2022-06-20-ParisGlutenFree.md

 restaurant feeding an average of 100 patrons a night has a 99.6% chance (\*) of seeing at least one coeliac every week.

-Many of the blog posts below paint a rosy picture of a gluten free revolution in Paris, but this is not really my experience.
+Many of the blog posts used as sources below paint a rosy picture of a gluten free revolution in Paris, but this is not really the case.
+A French person in a shop told me about her gluten-intolerant friend trying to eat out in Paris, and finding it a bruising experience - "They even put it in chocolate!", she exclaimed.
 There are a _few_ places, but if you have come here hoping to experience all of French cuisine in a format tolerable by your guts, you will be disappointed.
 Going out spontaneously with friends is more of a challenge than in e.g. Edinburgh, Rome, Florence.

 <span style="font-size: 10pt">